New websites and large redesigns

-The Web Team will review your project, determine its priority level, and establish a time-frame.
-We involve you in this discussion, but planning may include consultation with Strategic Communications and Information Technology.
+The Web Team will review your project, determine its priority level, and establish a time frame.
+We involve you in this discussion, but planning may include consultation with Marketing and Communications and Information Technology.

 Send your content to your project contact in a digital format (Google Doc, MS Word document, or PDF).
 Include media release forms with photos if necessary.
 We’ll put together your pages on our testing site using your content and send you the link.

 You review the testing site for content errors and send any final updates to your project contact.

 Approval to launch

 We’ll make any necessary adjustments and send you a final draft for approval.